tom4i/tom4i/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 Currently I'm working as Android Developer
+- 🔭 Android Developer in Finance
-- 🌱 Studying Machine Learning now
+- 🌱 Studying Machine Learning
 - 🤔 Waiting for a pending layoff
 - 🥂 Shanghai, have fun